tylerlittlefield/shinytemplate/README.md

 prefixed with `ui_`, utility functions are stored in `utils.R`, all R code (excluding ui, server, and global) are stored in the R directory.
-The inst/extdata directory is just a habit I picked up from R packages, I stored images and other external data here.
+The inst/extdata directory is just a habit I picked up from R packages, I store images and other external data here.

     #> .
     #> ├── R